 Increase adaptivity.
 Process orchestration solutions accomplish the aforementioned in part by knowing how to work with both systems and people, maintaining a human-in-the-loop capability to allow people to step in and take necessary action to steward processes along, or make key decisions, when needed.
 Such functionality ensures teams are always able to take the right action at the right time, which increases flexibility and adaptivity.

 Integrate with native connectors.
 Process orchestration solutions work on top of existing solutions, allowing integration to existing tools via native or custom connectors.
 Some also have advanced capabilities like OCR (optical character recognition) and NLP (native language processing) to handle a wide range of business processes.

-Overall, enterprises that deploy process orchestration platforms are better positioned to increase the efficiency, adaptivity, and performance of their processes.
+Overall, enterprises that deploy process orchestration platforms are better positioned to increase the efficiency, adaptivity, and performance of their processes–and process adoption.

 Let’s take a real-world business example of how Tonkean’s process orchestration software helped a company overcome their operational challenges.